-In order to achieve an optimal estimation for the heavy-traffic model, we shall use a Kalman filter that computes the state estimator out of two linear equations: the system dynamic equation and the measurement equation.
+In order to achieve an optimal estimation, we shall use a Kalman filter that computes the state estimator out of two linear equations: the system dynamic equation and the measurement equation.
 These two equations are introduced in the next two sections.